Undergraduate Filmmaking Admissions

 All other Early College students will be evaluated using standard freshman criteria.
 Applicants from North Carolina Cooperative Innovative High Schools (CIHS) receive special consideration in the admission review for UNC system universities based on North Carolina law.

 According to House Bill 97 Section 11.16.(a) “any student who graduated from a cooperative innovative high school program with an associate degree and who applies for admission to the constituent institution has the option of being considered for admission as a freshman or as a transfer student.”
-This link http://www.dpi.state.nc.us/cihs/ will tell you if your school is a CIHS.
+To determine if your school is a CIHS school, visit the CIHS website: https://www.dpi.nc.gov/students-families/enhanced-opportunities/advanced-learning-and-gifted-education/cooperative-innovative-high-schools.

 Being “considered” refers to the evaluation of your credentials and not your student type.
 Regardless of how you are evaluated, you are considered a new freshman upon enrollment.
 You will be a freshman with college credit.